Retail sales dip unexpectedly in November as Black Friday fizzles

 He added that the “bigger picture of retail in 2025 showed a prolonged pressure from weak consumer confidence and challenging economic conditions”.

-Nicholas Found, head of commercial content at Retail Economics, said the cost of living remained a “dominant concern for households, and retailers are now operating in an environment where wins increasingly come at a competitor’s expense”.
+Nicholas Found, head of commercial content at Retail Economics, said the cost of living remained a “dominant concern for households”, explaining that “retailers are now operating in an environment where wins increasingly come at a competitor’s expense”.

 “The real test for retailers is in the run-up to Christmas,” he added.